PRARTHAN29/H-M_Store_mangement/README.md

 💡**Key Insight**

 => The analysis indicates that H&M stores are heavily concentrated in specific regions.
 Based on the distribution pattern, potential expansion opportunities exist in underrepresented markets such as New Zealand, Qatar, and similar non-European regions, supporting future global growth strategy.

+---

+## Recommandation

+      =>Expand into underrepresented markets to improve global coverage.
+      =>Conduct market research and pilot store launches in these regions to drive global growth.